zhaoak/react-inventory-tracker-codereview/README.md

 ## Setup/Installation

-### To run, use:
+### To run, in the project directory, use:

 #### `npm start`

 This will build and run the project.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+By default, the server will listen on port 3000, but this may be changed by setting the `PORT` environment variable.
-You may also see any lint errors in the console.
+The page will reload when you make changes.

 ## Known Bugs